MTG Clone cards have a fascinating job, which copy any creature in play.

-Below are the ten best Clones in Magic: The Gathering as we will look and discuss at their abilities and utility.
+Below are the ten best clone cards in Magic: The Gathering as we will look at and discuss their abilities and utility.

-1. Top MTG Clone Card – Evil Twin
+1. Evil Twin

 Being a traditional mono-blue Clone, Evil Twins has a Dimir spin on it.
-It cost four mana, the same as the original Clone, and it can enter the battlefield and fight for you as a copy of any creature.
+It cost four mana, the same as the original Clone, and it can enter the battlefield and fight for you like a copy of any creature.

 Now you may think: “It is like a normal Clone without anything special!”
 It’s more than that.
 No matter what kind of creature Evil Twin copied, that creature will gain a treacherous ability.

 Like its name, Evil Twin is evil.
 Whenever your opponent casts and played a creature that is hard to deal with, just use Evil Twin.

-2. Top MTG Clone Card – Altered Ego
+2. Altered Ego

 Like the Evil Twin, Altered Ego is also the Dimir variation based on a traditional original Clone creature.
 It functions as one substitute for the premier Simic.
 During its basest form, Altered Ego act as a four-mana Simic Clone that will not be countered in any way.